 Our Physicians Immigration Guide is for International Medical Graduates (IMGs) and Canadian physicians seeking temporary work visas, J waivers, H-1B visas and permanent residence in the United States.

-This section of our site also offers practical advice on physician immigration issues that may be of use to physician recruiting professionals, hospital human resource directors, and others interested in employing international medical graduates and Canadian physicians.
+We also offer practical advice on physician immigration issues that may be of use to physician recruiters, hospital human resource directors and employers of international medical graduates and Canadian physicians.

-Physicians may obtain waivers of the two-year home residency requirement under the Conrad 30 program, through a Federal Interested Government Agency (IGA) or through a hardship or persecution waiver.
+Physicians who did their medical residencies or fellowship in J exchange visitor status may obtain a waiver of the 2-year home residency requirement under the Conrad 30 program, through a Federal Interested Government Agency (IGA) or through a hardship or persecution waiver.

 Typically, physicians obtain either a Conrad or a Federal IGA waiver, work for a minimum of 3 years in a medically-underserved area in H-1B status, and obtain permanent residence (aka “green card”) through PERM, a National Interest Waiver or sometimes through marriage to a U.S. citizen.